synlogic/blender-vrchat-mmd-optimization-tools/README.md

 # Blender MMD Optimization Tools for VRChat
+# NOTE: AS of right now I'm no longer developing this.
+For a more complete (and absolutely amazing) plugin look for CATS blender plugin.
+Does everything this one does and more!
 A set of tools to help optimize MMD avatars imported from blender for VRChat

 **NOTE**:  As of right now, all model must be imported using MMD-Tools add-on with blender using MMD-Tools japanese to english bone translation function.
 It is planned in the future to allow for japanese named models to work as well.